JamesSkemp/words/content/post/ghost-in-the-shell-2-innocence-scene-8-the-store.md

 +++
 title = "Ghost in the Shell 2: Innocence - Scene 8: The Store"
-summary = "Transcript of scene 8 of the movie Ghost in the Shell 2: Innocence.
+description = "Transcript of scene 8 of the movie Ghost in the Shell 2: Innocence.
 One of the coolest scenes of the movie, in my opinion." draft = false comments = true date = "2006-08-09T21:20:00-05:00"